bahamas10/hue-controller/README.md

 If you don't have bundler installed yet, you will need to do `gem install bundler` before running `bundle install`.

-Run `bundle install` in the directory to install the necessary gems, and then just `thin -R config.ru -p 9200 -e production start` and that's it.
-You can then navigate to localhost:9200 and play with this.
+Run `bundle install` in the directory to install the necessary gems, and then just `thin -R config.ru -p 9200 -e production start` and that's it!
+Navigate to localhost:9200 and enjoy

 Contributing
 -